GRDSN 109: History of Graphic Design

-Lectures, exercises, research, and exams.
-Exercises are graded on a "complete" or "incomplete" basis.
-All exercises must be completed to receive a final grade for the quarter.
-There will be a quiz each week on the reading and lecture material.
+Lectures, research, videos, and exams.
+There will be a quiz every other week on the reading and lecture material, starting week two.
 At the completion of this course, students will be able to identify historical influences and apply meaning to various contemporary design disciplines.

-Weekly Quizzes: Quizzes will be administered each Friday on Canvas.
+Bi-Weekly Quizzes: Quizzes will be administered every other Friday on Canvas, starting with week two.

 - Week Ten: Chapter 23, 24 (Quiz, points TBD)

 Chapters we will not be able to cover: 10, 12, 17

 There are 5 quizzes.

 Attendance: Attendance is critical to your success.
 Quiz questions will come from the textbook, videos and the lectures.

 Attendance is equivalant to on the job training.
 Attendance is crucial to your progress and will be taken at the beginning of every class.
 The attendance policy is as follows:

 More than 10 absences = 0.0